TatianaSalnikova/graphql-articles/README.md

 - `queries/` - Example queries and mutations

 ## How to use
-Click on CodeSandbox links (when added) and experiment with examples directly in your browser!
+Click on CodeSandbox links and experiment with examples directly in your browser!